 Saldanha is a watersport enthusiast's paradise.
-Other attractions include Doc's Cave, a landmark on the scenic breakwater drive, and the Hoedjieskoppie
+Other attractions include Doc's Cave, a landmark on the scenic breakwater drive, and the Hoedjieskoppie Nature Reserve.
+There are various hiking trails in the SAS Saldanha Nature Reserve.

 Southern Africa has become one of the most popular big-game hunting regions in the world.
 It offers a great variety to trophy hunters, including the Big Five, namely elephant, white rhino, lion, leopard and buffalo, as well as 26 species of antelope.